safing/web/_publications/2022-09-29-join-the-safing-discord.md

 ### Get Involved in Portmaster Development Through Discord

-We are passionate about sharing and interacting without more directly and Discord finally gives us this option - Some team members wanted this for the longest time!
+We are passionate about sharing and interacting more directly, and Discord finally gives us this option - Some team members wanted this for the longest time!

 Email is too siloed and sending a newsletter with draft designs seems unnatural as well, Reddit is too public and Twitter not conversational enough - so this is why we landed here.